pomerium/documentation/content/docs/internals/mutual-auth.md

 ### North-south mTLS

-Transport Layer Security (TLS) is a security protocol that encrypts HTTP traffic between a server and a client using the server’s TLS certificate.
+Transport Layer Security (TLS) is a security protocol that encrypts HTTP traffic between a server and a client using the server's TLS certificate.
 The server validates its identity with its TLS certificate and the certificate authority (CA) that signed it.

 ![North-south mTLS](./img/mutual-authentication/north-south-mutual-auth.svg)